CloudFlare Warp Activation

 Method 1: Using Windows

-1. First, download the required Asset from the releases section.
-This file varies depending on your processor.
+Assetfrom the releases section.
+This file varies depending on your processor. - Rename the

 Method 2: Using Linux